eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 There is another problem that you might have thought of while reading the code block above.

 ::: danger QUESTION
-Since we have only one listening socket you could easily check whether the event is on the listen socket (we did this in Stage 3).
-But since we can have multiple connection sockets and multiple upstream sockets, how will you determine if the event is on a connection socket or an upstream socket?
+Since we have only one listening socket we could easily check whether the event is on the listen socket (we did this in Stage 3).
+But since we can have multiple connection sockets and multiple upstream sockets, how will we determine if the event is on a connection socket or an upstream socket?
 :::

 Here are some global variables that could come handy: